AkinoriTanaka-phys/DOT/README.md

 # DOT
 This repository is for code submission to NeurIPS2019 of the paper "Discriminator optimal transport"([arXiv](http://arxiv.org/abs/1910.06832)).
+I'm sorry but we need pretrained models to execute following demo except for 2d case.

 # Environment
 DL framework for python is `chainer`.